 This free air subs review would be incomplete without the inclusion of Infinity Reference REF1200S that is pretty light and has a mounting depth of only 3.5”.
 Don’t underestimate its power for its small size; this sub will leave you stunned when it puts a beat out.

-This sub is not only for a bit of extra bass, if you provide it enough space for the movement of more air, the bass can be louder and sharper.
+This sub is not only for a bit of extra bass, if you provide it enough space for the movement of more air, but the bass can also be louder and sharper.

 With a power RMS of 250 Watts and a max output of 1000 Watts, this small sub can shake up your car.
 The power rating and sensitivity go hand in hand, with 92dB of sensitivity rating, this sub gives you most out of the power it can handle.